YushengGuan/CostReduction/readme.md

-# Supplementary Materials to *National Endeavor vs. Global Engagement: Diverging Contributions to Solar and Wind Cost Reductions*
+# Supplementary Materials to *Diverging Drivers of Global Solar and Wind Cost Reductions: Implications for Achieving the 2030 Global Renewable Energy Goals*
 Yusheng Guan, Kangxin An, Xinzhu Zheng, Shihui Zhang, Can Wang
-Contact: ysguan@126.com
+Contact: xinzhuzheng@cup.edu.cn

 ## 1. Content of all files
 - *Data_raw.xlsx* contains all raw data collected from IRENA after our pre-processing.